SilkRose/Pony/stories/ticking-love/ticking-love.md

 # Ticking Love

-*Thirty.*
+I materialize in Twilight's house, and sit down beside her.

+*Thirty.
+She's so pretty!*

-"Hey, Twilight, what are you up to?"
+I ask, "Hey, Twilight, what are you up to?"

 Twilight pushes her notes to the side.
 "Not much, just writing some notes.
 What are you doing, Pinkie?"

 *Twenty-nine.
-Plotting our first kiss.*
+Plotting our first kiss, hopefully.*

 I smile.
 "Oh, I'm just checking in on my bestest friend."